Duties Online - frequently asked questions

 Yes, as long as there are no exemptions or concessions involved other than a domestic partner or spouse exemption.
 You need an acceptable valuation or letter of appraisal.
 In cases where a letter of appraisal or sworn valuation of a property is expressed as a range, the lowest figure in the value range is accepted as the market value.
 For example, for a range between $100,000 and $125,000, the lowest point is $100,000 and this is accepted as market value.

 Yes.
 You can process this transaction type with up to two applicants.
-If there are more than two applicants, you need to lodge via an SRO Duty Determination.
+If there are more than two applicants, you need to lodge via as a complex DOL lodgement.
 We then make an assessment of the duty to be paid.

 An automatic verification check with Centrelink will occur once you select 'Estimate'.
 If there is an issue with the verification of the card/s, an on-screen message will advise you what to do next.